-The First Sap of Manhood and How It Rises
+The First Sap of Manhood and How it Rises

 Girls, you will discover, grow more rapidly than you.
 There is a period during which their little bodies expand and flower at a rate that far outstrips their mental growth.

 At this stage particularly you will find that not all girls breathe the same bracing moral atmosphere that you do.
-Your mission is to make it clear to them that your own rugged good looks and bon vivant manner are not signposts of easy virtue nor invitations to loose living.
+Make it clear to them that your own rugged good looks and bun vivant manner are not signposts of easy virtue nor invitations to loose living.

 "David, where are you taking me?"